OnslowCollege/WebPlayground/README.md

 ## Starting new projects

 When you create new projects, you must **create a new branch**.
-Create a branch per project based on the `main` branch.
+This is because Swift requires code to be located in the `main.swift` file located in the `Sources` folder.

+Creating a new branch allows you to have multiple versions of the `main.swift` file which you can switch between.

+To create a new branch:

-1. At the bottom of the window, click on the **Source Control** button (between the Codespaces button and the refresh icon)
+1. At the bottom of the window, click on the **Source Control** button (between the Codespaces button and the refresh icon).
+It probably says `main` right now
 2. At the top of the screen, click on **Create new branch from…**, then click `origin/main`
 3. Type a meaningful name for your branch.
-For example, `loops` or `task2`.
+For example, `loops` or `task2`
    - Don't include spaces, symbols (aside from dashes or underscores), or capital letters in the name

 ## Switch to another project